 Splurge vs save: The extra-large French door fridge

-"The Westinghouse received a borderline score for its default temperature setting – a measure of how close the fridge will be to the optimum temperature out of the box.
-This is important because most people don't change the default settings," says Ashley.
+"The Fisher & Paykel received a slightly lower score for its default temperature setting – a measure of how close the fridge will be to the optimum temperature out of the box," says Ashley.

 "This is important because most people don't change the default settings.